cirosantilli/linux-cheat/kernel/index.md

 	it is useful for example for people writting kernel modules, and is automatically included by the standard module `Makefile`.

-# filesystem

-linux abstracts over several hardwares and filesystem types to create a simple interface for programs

-that abstraction is called the virtual filesystem (VFS)

-## structures

-some major structures represent files

-- inode struct:

-	represents a file in the usual sense: a chunk of data on disk with medatada such as

-	- filesize
-	- timestamps.

-	located in `fs.h`:

-- file struct:

-	represents a file open for reading.

-	serveral file structs can refer to a single inode

-	it contains information such as:

-	- current position in the file
-	- mode (read only, read-write)

-	located in `fs.h`:

-- dentry struct:

-	represents a path component

-	ex: the path `/usr/bin/env` will have the following path components:

-	- /
-	- usr
-	- bin
-	- env

-	and each one has an associated `dentry` object

-	located in `dcache.h`

-	it facilitates directory operations, and contains fields such as:

-	- pointer parent dentry

 ## proc filesystem representation